-- Clearly indicate the name of the workshop you are registering for on the registration form.
-The department and course number are already provided on the registration form (PA 5560).
+- Clearly indicate the name and course number and the dates of the workshop you are registering for on the registration form.

 - The number of credits for participating in a PA workshop is generally two; however, there are a few PA workshops that are four credits.
 Your PA workshop instructor will provide you with this information.

-- Students registering for an additional two credits for a guided study project must clearly indicate this on a separate line on the same registration form.
-The department and course number is the same (PA 5560); however, the course title should clearly be listed as Independent Study.
+- Students registering for an additional two credits for a guided study project must clearly indicate this on a separate line on the same registration form and include the course number.

 - Return the Plymouth State registration form and full tuition payment along with: